 programs, and working in partnership with key Non-Government

-Diaz, CJ, Morgan, L & Chodkiewicz, A 2018, 'Developing early literacies in informal settings: The importance of cultural representation in an aboriginal playgroup', International Journal of Early Childhood Learning, vol. 25, no. 1, pp. 29-43.View/Download from: UTS OPUS or Publisher's site
+Diaz, CJ, Morgan, L & Chodkiewicz, A 2018, 'Developing early literacies in informal settings: The importance of cultural representation in an aboriginal playgroup', International Journal of Early Childhood Learning, vol. 25, no. 1, pp. 29-43.View/Download from: Publisher's site

 © Common Ground Research Networks, Criss Jones Diaz, Liam Morgan, Andrew Chodkiewicz.
 This paper presents the results of a yearlong study within an Aboriginal playgroup on the outskirts of Western Sydney.
 Using a methodology that was collaborative and iterative and gathering data through a participant ethnographer who was herself Aboriginal, enabled a clear view of the impact of literacy strategies that were implemented in consultation with mothers and the playgroup leader.
 It was found that Aboriginal texts, stories, songs, and dance, arranging for children to experience various Aboriginal cultural events, as well as talking about and modeling language interactions, led to increased and regular child and child-adult literacy interactions.
 Longer-term impacts relating to home literacy practices and transition to school were also reported.

-Burridge, N & Chodkiewicz, A 2017, 'Educating teachers about human rights: building a rights based culture in Australian schools', Asia-Pacific Journal of Teacher Education, vol. 45, no. 5, pp. 455-468.View/Download from: UTS OPUS or Publisher's site
+Burridge, N & Chodkiewicz, A 2017, 'Educating teachers about human rights: building a rights based culture in Australian schools', Asia-Pacific Journal of Teacher Education, vol. 45, no. 5, pp. 455-468.View/Download from: Publisher's site

-Burridge, N, Buchanan, JD & Chodkiewicz, AK 2015, 'Human Rights and History Education: An Australian Study', The Australian Journal of Teacher Education, vol. 39, no. 3, pp. 17-36.View/Download from: UTS OPUS or Publisher's site
+Burridge, N, Buchanan, JD & Chodkiewicz, AK 2015, 'Human Rights and History Education: An Australian Study', The Australian Journal of Teacher Education, vol. 39, no. 3, pp. 17-36.View/Download from: Publisher's site

 An Analysis of the coverage and teaching of human rights issues in the History curriculum in Australian schools.
 Includes a focus on the new Australian curriculum